doitadrian/commodo-fields-object/README.md

 ## When to use this field?
 This field can be used when you don't have a fixed structure of the data that's going to be assigned to it.
 The above example shows a perfect situation where this is necessary.
 Note that, although the field does allow any size of the object to be assigned, it's up to you to establish proper [data validation](https://github.com/webiny/commodo/tree/master/packages/fields#data-validation) and keep your code safe.

-And finally, have in mind that, if it turns aut that the data that's going to be assigned to the field, actually has a fixed structure, it's always best to use the [`fields`](https://github.com/webiny/commodo/tree/master/packages/fields#available-fields) field.
+And finally, have in mind that, if it turns out that the data that's going to be assigned to the field, actually has a fixed structure, it's always best to use the [`fields`](https://github.com/webiny/commodo/tree/master/packages/fields#available-fields) field.

 ## Contributors